Key insights

 Quality, value-based, interoperability reporting programs

-CMS proposes many changes to most of its quality, value-based purchasing, and interoperability programs.
+CMS makes many changes to most of its quality, value-based purchasing, and interoperability programs.

 Hospital Inpatient Quality Reporting Program (IQR)

-CMS proposes adopting three new measures, all of which are electronic clinical quality measures (eCQMs):
+CMS finalizes adopting three new measures, all of which are electronic clinical quality measures (eCQMs):

 - Hospital harm – pressure injury eCQM, with inclusion in the eCQM measure set beginning with the CY 2025 reporting period/FY 2027 payment determination